 35.3.16.3 Simultaneous transmit and receive (STR) operation

-When a pair of links on which an MLD operates is an STR link pair, a STA that is affiliated with the MLD and that is operating on a link in that STR link pair shall access the WM on that link by following the rules defined in 10.3 (DCF) and 10.23.2 (HCF contention based channel access (EDCA)) regardless of any activity occurring on the other link within that STR link pair, except as specified in 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation).All pairs of links (#10500)for an AP MLD that is not an NSTR mobile AP MLD and that operates on more than one link shall be STR link pairs.
+When a pair of links on which an MLD operates is an STR link pair, a STA that is affiliated with the MLD and that is operating on a link in that STR link pair shall access the WM on that link by following the rules defined in 10.3 (DCF) and 10.23.2 (HCF contention based channel access (EDCA)) regardless of any activity occurring on the other link within that STR link pair (#12359, #13395), unless explicitly stated otherwise.

+(#11960)NOTE –A STA affiliated with a non-AP MLD operating on an STR link pair might send a QoS-Null frame with a BSR indicating buffered traffic if it is not able to send data from a TID as a response to Trigger frames.

+All pairs of links (#10500)for an AP MLD that is not an NSTR mobile AP MLD and that operates on more than one link shall be STR link pairs.

 (#13927)(#10500)NOTE—If an AP MLD that is not an NSTR mobile AP MLD operates on only one link, any STR requirements and capabilities that correspond to a link pair no longer apply.